AgentMC/Sao20/Translate/En/Part8.md

 The weapon of hanagumas were tough claws of all legs.
 Tsukigake also had the same main weapon, but in addition to it there was a long and dexterous tail.

-Pretending to counterattack with biting, he suddenly rotated the body and hit two of them together with a tail.
+Pretending to counterattack with biting, she suddenly rotated the body and hit two of them together with a tail.
 Although tail feathers she used to be proud of were scattered, hanagumas also flew away leaking a shrill voice, and rammed into a wall of millet.
 It was withered and therefore caught bodies with hangnails appearing on the everted stems crust, leaving them to struggle and wriggle in the air.

 She did not anticipate this result, but that definitely was the last chance.
 Tsukigake kicked off the ground and attacked lead hanaguma from the front.